How to use PGP encryption for email

 PGP encryption with software

-Step 1: select and install the appropriate PGP software
+Step 1: Install the software

-Step 2: generate a key pair
+Step 2: Generate a key pair

 Once the PGP program is installed, a key pair can be created.
 For Linux, open the command line and use the key generation command provided in the program’s manual.
 This example is for GnuPG:

-Step 3: share the public key with your contacts
+Step 3: Share the public key with your contacts

 You can manage the generated keys under Linux either via the terminal or with Seahorse (for Gnome/Unity) or the graphical interface KGpg (for KDE).
 The command-line command for the private key using GnuPG is: